How to Use Mochify via MCP: AI Agent Image Compression (2026)

 | Format support | WebP, AVIF, JXL, JPEG | WebP, AVIF, JXL, JPEG |

-If you're optimizing images as part of a larger agent workflow — content pipelines, automated publishing, code-adjacent tasks — MCP is the right path.
+If you're optimizing images as part of a larger agent workflow - content pipelines, automated publishing, code-adjacent tasks - MCP is the right path.
 For quick, individual jobs, the web tool is faster to reach.
+If you're working in Claude Code specifically, see our guide to image compression inside Claude Code for the setup and workflows.

 Cheat sheet: prompt-to-flag mapping